 PLA completes the 10,000-square foot wetland under the contract with MASSDOT.

-The first apartments in 150 become available; the first apartments are occupied.
+The first apartments in Phase I of 150 become available, are leased, and occupied.